-If you’re wondering where to sell your 14k gold jewellery, auction can often achieve stronger prices than selling to a high street gold buyer or pawn shop.
-With gold prices remaining historically strong, many people are choosing to sell unwanted rings, necklaces, bracelets and watches.
+If you’re looking to sell 14k gold jewellery, you’re not alone.
+With strong gold prices and growing demand for second-hand jewellery, many people are choosing to sell unwanted items such as rings, necklaces, bracelets and watches.

 You can book a free valuation, send your images on WhatsApp to 07864 667940 or book an face-to-face appointment – all with no obligation.